 - 7.1.
-DIN will evaluate applications against information and evidence provided in relation to the following selection criteria.
-Applicants should also take note of the instructions and guidance to reviewers below. - Vision, Ambition & Innovation- the proposal must articulate how the project will address the significant step change in translating science and technology and should be ambitious and transformative.
-Novelty and potential to become world-leading will be demonstrated by Technical / Scientific Merits. - Leadership & Team Quality- the proposal must bring together the best team available.
+Applications will be assessed against information and evidence provided in relation to the following selection criteria.
+Applicants should also take note of the instructions and guidance to reviewers below. - Vision, Ambition & Innovation (25%)

+The proposal must articulate how the project will address the significant step change in translating science and technology and should be ambitious and transformative.
+Novelty and potential to become world-leading will be demonstrated by Technical / Scientific Merits.

+Leadership & Team Quality (25%)

+The proposal must bring together the best team available.
 It should present a robust and multi-disciplinary genuine partnership of researchers (and industry partners as relevant) with the necessary skills and established track record of pertinent technology research.
 This is supported by an accurate, comprehensive and compelling analysis of requisite skills and capabilities.
+Consider the production of a prototype and the potential engineering skills that may be required to create a prototype.

+Impact (25%)

-Consider the production of a prototype and the potential engineering skills that may be required to create a prototype. - Impact- The proposal must demonstrate who will benefit from the research and how they will benefit, including a demonstration of how the research will address critical challenges and needs of the Defence.
-Plans should be described to disseminate results (subject to any security or IP restrictions), exchange knowledge, attract further investment and build collaborations. - Commitment of collaborators- the proposal must demonstrate strong commitment from involved parties.
+The proposal must demonstrate who will benefit from the research and how they will benefit, including a demonstration of how the research will address critical challenges and needs of the Defence.
+Plans should be described to disseminate results (subject to any security or IP restrictions), exchange knowledge, attract further investment and build collaborations.

+Commitment of collaborators (25%)

+The proposal must demonstrate strong commitment from involved parties.